The Cadastre now has an official application: so you can check how much a property is worth and receive notices on your mobile - How smart Technology changing lives

 Every time there is a cadastral procedure that affects a property owned, a notice will be received showing what its purpose is.
 This will indicate whether it is necessary to provide any type of documentation or make any allegation, if it is a file.
 If any Common Agricultural Policy aid has been requested, the status of the application will appear.

-It’s important to put attention on These notices do not count for notification purposes in legal terms.
+It is important to keep in mind that these notices do not count for notification purposes in legal terms .
 It is not considered electronic notification, since these must be consulted through the electronic headquarters and, when they are opened from there, any information will be considered as notified.
 That is, until a notification is opened from the electronic headquarters, the time to respond, plead or take any action will not begin to count.